oar-team/batsim/docs/input-workload.rst

     }

-The first allocated machine of such a profile will compute :math:`5 x 10^6` floating-point operations, while the other machines will not compute any floating-point operation.
+The first allocated machine of such a profile will compute :math:`5.10^6` floating-point operations, while the other machines will not compute any floating-point operation.
 The picture below illustrates the communications done within the parallel task.
-All allocated machines will send :math:`5 x 10^6` bytes to the first allocated machine.
-The second allocated machine will send :math:`5 x 10^6` bytes to the first and second allocated machines...
+All allocated machines will send :math:`5.10^6` bytes to the first allocated machine.
+The second allocated machine will send :math:`5.10^6` bytes to the first and second allocated machines...

 .. image:: ./img/ptask/CommMatrix.svg

 The execution of such profiles is context-dependent.
-The computing speed of the machines and the network properties (essentially the bandwidth) is directly taken into account by SimGrid to compute the job execution time.
+The computing speed of the machines and the network properties (essentially the bandwidth) is directly taken into account by SimGrid to compute the job's execution time.

 This profile type allows to observe large-grained interference phenomena between jobs, involving shared computing machines and the bandwidth of shared network nodes.
 It can be used to model applications whose execution is very smooth.